-Chapter 1 - Land Use Element North Bend Comprehensive Plan 2024 Update
+Chapter 1 - Land Use Element

-- LU - 1.1 Ensure consistency with applicable requirements of the Growth Management Act, Multicounty Planning Policies, and Countywide Planning Policies when updating the Land Use Element and other relevant elements of the Comprehensive Plan. - LU - 1.2 Ensure opportunity for tribal collaboration and participation when updating the City's Comprehensive Plan and in other land use planning processes, and increase communication and consultation with tribes on issues that may impact tribal interests and treaty rights. - LU - 1.3 Accommodate the City's required residential and employment growth targets and ensure a well-planned balance of residential and commercial growth that can support a jobs-housing balance, and amend land use and zoning designations when necessary to accommodate such targets. - LU - 1.4 Encourage infill residential development within the existing incorporated area in an effort to reduce sprawl and create more housing options. - LU - 1.5 Allow development to occur within the identified Urban Growth Area as City services become available and adopted annexation policies are met when it is consistent with adopted population and employment growth targets. - LU - 1.6 Locate new residential land uses in environmentally unconstrained areas where public services are available or nearby to increase walkability and reduce greenhouse gas emissions. - LU - 1.7 Encourage retention of natural habitat in residential developments by providing sustainable landscaping, making Low Impact Development the preferred stormwater approach for site development, requiring set-asides for connecting open spaces, and by creating zoning incentives. - LU - 1.8 Plan for wildlife habitat linkages and wildlife-conscious development practices in land use and development patterns. - LU - 1.9 Develop a Citywide Gateway Plan, and associated regulations, to create attractive City entrances that highlight the community's small town character. - LU - 1.10 Plan for development patterns that minimize pollution and greenhouse gas emissions and increase physical activity by facilitating bicycle and pedestrian mobility and supporting increased densities in areas accessible to transit.
+FINAL for Council Adoption December 8, 2015

+LU - 1.1 Ensure consistency with applicable requirements of the Growth Management Act, Multicounty Planning Policies, and Countywide Planning Policies when updating the Land Use Element and other relevant elements of the Comprehensive Plan.

+LU - 1.2 Ensure opportunity for tribal collaboration and participation when updating the City's Comprehensive Plan and in other land use planning processes, and increase communication and consultation with tribes on issues that may impact tribal interests and treaty rights.

+LU - 1.3 Accommodate the City's required residential and employment growth targets and ensure a well-planned balance of residential and commercial growth that can support a jobs-housing balance, and amend land use and zoning designations when necessary to accommodate such targets.

+LU - 1.4 Encourage infill residential development within the existing incorporated area in an effort to reduce sprawl and create more housing options.

+LU - 1.25 Allow development to occur within the identified Urban Growth Area as City services become available and adopted annexation policies are met when it is consistent with adopted population and employment growth targets.

+LU - 1.36 Locate new residential land uses in environmentally unconstrained areas where public services are available or nearby to increase walkability and reduce greenhouse gas emissions.

+LU - 1.47 Encourage retention of natural habitat in residential developments by providing sustainable landscaping, making Low Impact Development the preferred stormwater approach for site development, requiring set-asides for connecting open spaces, and by creating zoning incentives.

+LU - 1.8 Plan for wildlife habitat linkages and wildlife-conscious development practices in land use and development patterns.

+LU - 1.59 Develop a Citywide Gateway Plan, and associated regulations, to create attractive City entrances that highlight the community's small town character.

+LU - 1.10 Plan for development patterns that minimize pollution and greenhouse gas emissions and increase physical activity by facilitating bicycle and pedestrian mobility and supporting increased densities in areas accessible to transit.

+LU - 1.6 Revise the zoning map for Parks, Open Space or Public Facilities Zoned properties to reflect the primary use of the property as either Parks/Open Space or Public Facilities.